-Here in the Hawaiian Islands, everyone lives close to the sea.
-Maui is a beautiful part of the most remote populated land mass on the planet.
-Here one finds tropical splendor and a relaxed lifestyle amid abundant opportunity to explore the underwater coastline.
-If you wish to dive Maui, Lahaina is a great place to start.
+Maui is a beautiful part of the most remote populated landmass on the planet.
+Indeed, in the Hawaiian Islands, everyone lives close to the sea.
+Here you can find tropical splendor and a relaxed lifestyle amidst abundant opportunities to explore Maui’s underwater coastline.
+So, when you are ready to scuba dive in Maui, Lahaina’s coral reefs are a great place to start.

 Geography of Maui

 The stunning island of Maui comprises two significant volcanoes that connect via a low-lying isthmus.
 The volcanoes’ names are Haleakala and Kalahawai.
 World-famous Haleakala sits dormant on Maui’s east side and remains the newer and larger of the two volcanic mountains.
 Dominating the west side, the more ancient Kalahawai sits extinct.
 Today, you will often hear about this volcano being called the West Maui Mountains.

 Both volcanoes dramatically slope down to cerulean blue ocean waters.
 Maui’s north and east windward shorelines generally have rocky and harsh ocean conditions.
 However, the island has calmer leeward south and west-facing shores that feature fringing coral reef systems along the coastline.
 For example, the beautiful Olowalu Reef is Maui’s oldest and most developed coral reef system!
 Olowalu Reef has even been named Hawaii’s first-ever Mission Blue Hope Spot.

 The fringing coral reefs near Lahaina and Ka’anapali are where Banyan Tree Divers Maui offers daily guided shore dives for certified divers and introductory dives for non-certified divers!